Tuesday, August 8, 2017

 August 7 – Let’s Cook Some Spring Rolls

 Yesterday Stella and I booked a half day cooking course.
 The only regret I had from our previous trip to this region was not partaking in a cooking class, as they are very popular in all of the countries here, fairly cheap, and actually provide you with skills you can take home with you.
 Plus, I love Asian food, but have never learned to cook it.
 Stella has shown some interest in this style of cooking too, as shortly before we left home on the trip we went to a big book fair and she bought an instructional book on Asian cooking.
-Ana and Magnus were less interested in this so they spent the morning scouring the markets, picking up gifts for a few people back home.
+Ana and Magnus were less interested in this so they spent the morning scouring the markets to pick up gifts for a few people back home.

 We were met by our guide and she first took us to the market to pick up a few ingredients and also to see some of the fruits and vegetables that are only found in Vietnam.
 I wish I could remember the names of all the ones she showed to us, but there were a lot and we tried several of them.
 One of the local specialties must be cinnamon as every second vendor had buckets of huge chunks of cinnamon bark for sale.
 We saw many different types of noodles for sale in the market, as well as these huge tubs of this strange green jelly that our guide tried to explain, but I just couldn’t understand.
 Since we don’t have any cooking facilities there wasn’t much point in buying anything, except I did pick up a snack bag of these coconut chunks that are scorched and dusted with sugar as well as a small bag of dried lemongrass I will take home and use for cooking.